7/31/2024 Concluding July (

 I always worry about getting on and off the boat but many people helped and the transfers went

 without a hitch.
-Bill, who was also one of the spotters, was especially helpful.
-Unlike some past
+Bill, in addition to serving as one of the spotters, was especially helpful to

-trips I never got too cold.
-Also unlike past trips, I had to pee but Darchelle had brought the
+Unlike some past trips I never got too cold.
+Also unlike past trips, I had to pee but Darchelle had

-bottle and it worked fine.
-I don't know if we'll do another one next year but if not, what a way
+brought the bottle and it worked fine.
+I don't know if we'll do another one next year but if not,

 8/31/2024 August Totals (